Partnership of Pastors International

 Recent Posts

-• Help in South Haiti
+• First Time in South Haiti

 Meet Our Team

 Esau Paulema, Co-Founder and Haiti Liaison We consider Pastor Esau the founder of Thompson Bible pastoral training in Haiti.
-In 2010, he asked us to return to Haiti to train pastors.
-Since then Esau has prayed and worked tirelessly to make every conference happen.
-He is a humble, … Read More
+In 2010, he and a few other Haitian church leaders asked us to return to Haiti to train pastors.
+Since then Esau has prayed and worked tirelessly to make every … Read More

 ABOUT KEN